-The players are victorious if any of the following conditions are true:
+The players are victorious if either of the following conditions is true:

-- The nemesis has no cards in its deck and no minions or powers in play. - The nemesis has 0 life.
+- The nemesis has no cards in its deck and no minions or powers in play at the end of any turn. - The nemesis has 0 life.

 The players lose if any of the following conditions are true: